kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 - Data used include players' stats, such as height, age, etc, and players' past transaction values.

 ## Video Presentation
-- This contains our video presentation.
+- This folder contains our video presentation.

 ## Slides
-- This contains our slides for our project.
+- This folder contains our slides for our project.

 # Contributors
 - Ang Kai Jun